Building intrigue with SMS gamification

 How they used SMS for this event was both creative and effective.
 Let’s break it down from start to finish.

 - SMS reminders

 Some of us here at Burst SMS are loyal Nike fans, and they have fed our healthy shoe addictions.
 We participated in many fitness events in the past, making us the perfect target for their VIP re-marketing campaign.

 After we clicked on one of their Instagram ads, it led us to a mysterious page, detailing a free mystery race event without further explanation.
 We had to gather three mates to form a team of four.

-We sign up but took our time gathering a team, and of course, forgot about it.
-But an SMS reminder saved the day, and we put our dream together.
+We signed up but took our time gathering a team, and of course, forgot about it.
+Thankfully an SMS reminder saved the day, and we put our dream together.

 As promised, they sent us a perfectly timed text message 24hrs before our start time.